-- Bend the left knee, inhale and raise the lower leg off the mat, pulling it in toward your buttock with two quick pulses.
-"But don't over-reach the leg; that will strain the lower back," Martin says.)
+- Bend the left knee, inhale and raise the lower leg off the mat, pulling it in toward your buttock with two quick pulses. ("But don't over-reach the leg; that will strain the lower back," Martin says.)

-BEGINNER MODIFICATION: Leave your upper body on the mat by folding your arms and placing your forehead on the backs of your hands.
+Beginner modification: Rest your upper body on the mat by folding your arms and placing your forehead on the backs of your hands.

 9. Single-Leg Circle